Frequently Asked Questions on Car Insurance

 Fully comprehensive insurance policies cover you against any damage to your own vehicle, as well as the above, but the specifics of what this entails will vary from provider to provider.

-There are various things that can affect the cost of your car insurance, making it more expensive.
+There are various things that can affect the cost of your policy, making it more expensive.

 This could be your age; where you live; the amount of experience you have behind the wheel; any previous convictions you might have; the value of your car; etc. - the list goes on.

-You pay for your car insurance policy in two ways: premiums and excess.
+You pay for your policy in two ways: premiums and excess.

 The premium is what you pay regularly (either monthly or annually) and this is basically the cost of your policy.